Policy: English language requirements for admission (for applications for study commencing before 1 December 2022)

 English Language Tests

-- Successful performance in a single acceptable English language test taken within two years from the date of application will meet English language requirements with the exception of the Duolingo test which must be taken and submitted after April 2020 for entry in Semester 1 2021, Semester 2 2021, and Semester 1 2022 only.
+- Successful performance in a single acceptable English language test taken within two years from the date of application will meet English language requirements with the exception of the Duolingo test which must be taken and submitted after April 2020 for entry in Semester 1 2021, Semester 2 2021, Semester 1 2022 and Semester 2 2022 only.

 - Successful performance in a single acceptable English language test taken within four years from the date of application will also be accepted where a student has subsequently completed the equivalent of one year full-time study in English within the last 2 years.